timfulmer/bigdatahowto/CORE.md

 As often happens, a new class was discovered while building.
 These have been referred to as artifacts of implementation in the literature.
-I like to call then 'Roadies' :)  This one captures the available resources on the system, associates the correct resource for a message, and authorizes access to messages within the resource.
+I like to call them "Roadies" :)  This one captures the available resources on the system, associates the correct resource for a message, and authorizes access to messages within the resource.